Contact Us

 • in case of ABAP job monitoring

-• jobmonhousekeeping [<<FRUN SID>>.JOB_ABAP_HOUSEKEEP_OP_<<host>>_<<LMDB ID of managed system>>] Period [86400 S]
+• jobmonhousekeeping [<<FRUN SID>>.JOB_ABAP_HOUSEKEEP_OP_<<host>>_<<LMDB ID of MS>>] Period [86400 S]

 • jobruntime [<<FRUN SID>>.JOB_ABAP_RUNTIME_OP_<<host>>_<<configuration ID of filter>>] Period [300 S]

-• metadata [<<FRUN SID>>.JOB_ABAP_METADATA_OP_<<host>>_<<LMDB ID of managed system>>] Period [300 S]
+• metadata [<<FRUN SID>>.JOB_ABAP_METADATA_OP_<<host>>_<<LMDB ID of MS>>] Period [300 S]

 • in case of BW Process Chain monitoring

-• jobmonhousekeeping [<<FRUN SID>>.JOB_BW_HOUSEKEEP_OP_<<host>>_<<LMDB ID of managed system>>] Period [86400 S]
+• jobmonhousekeeping [<<FRUN SID>>.JOB_BW_HOUSEKEEP_OP_<<host>>_<<LMDB ID of MS>>] Period [86400 S]

 • jobruntime [<<FRUN SID>>.JOB_BW_RUNTIME_OP_<<host>>_<<configuration ID of filter>>] Period [300 S]

-• metadata [<<FRUN SID>>.JOB_BW_METADATA_OP_<<host>>_<<LMDB ID of managed system>>] Period [300 S]
+• metadata [<<FRUN SID>>.JOB_BW_METADATA_OP_<<host>>_<<LMDB ID of MS>>] Period [300 S]

 If there are exception like “Empty CSRF token” in the threads the reason could be that the properties file is outdated (job monitoring had to update the custom properties).
-In order to make the agent use the new properties you need to manually reconfigure and restart the agent using the Agent Administration and selecting the technical system or Host.
+In order to make the agent use the new properties you need to manually reconfigure and restart the agents using the Agent Administration and selecting the technical system or Host.

 1. Re-configure the SDA (to push the updated Properties files to the system)